FASc, FNA, FTWAS, FNASc

 Phone: +91 80 2293 2568

 Ours is a theory group working on several frontier areas of physical chemistry/chemical physics, bio-physical chemistry and condensed matter physics.
 We use methods of statistical mechanics, both equilibrium and time dependent, to explore role of inter-molecular interactions in diverse observed phenomena.
 We often build simple models that we either simulate or solve analytically to obtain explanations of natural phenomena.
 Our models and theories are being widely used to understand variety of physico-chemical processes.
+A brief list of group achievements can he found here.

 The areas of our study are the followings: